DavidYKay/resume-2012/resume.txt

 Designed and developed an iPad app to aid biomedical engineers and orthopedic surgeons collaborate in the design of medical implants.

-Single-handedly delivered a prototype in time for a Y-Combinator interview under an extremely tight deadline.
+Single-handedly delivered a prototype under an extremely tight deadline, exceeding client expectations and making them the talk of mHealth 2011 in DC.

 The app enables threaded discussion in a three-pane Twitter-style UI and also allows viewings of multimedia resources such as PDF, Video, and 3D Models.